You've got questions. We've got answers.

 How much does PowerDMS cost?

 These two variables (number of users and feature add-ons) affect the cost of PowerDMS, so pricing can vary widely between industries and organizations.
-To provide an accurate quote, we would need to learn more about your organizational needs over a call.
+To provide a quote, we'd need to learn more about your agency's needs over a call.

 While PowerDMS is the same price for all organizations, regardless of size, there are some advantages to buying more licenses.
 The price per license decreases at certain tiers as you add more users.
-So if your sub department uses PowerDMS, for example, other sub departments within your organization could start using the platform simply by purchasing more licenses.
+So if your agency uses PowerDMS, other municipal departments could start using the platform simply by purchasing more licenses.

-Book a no-obligation meeting today with one of our friendly sales team members to learn more.
+To learn more, schedule a no-obligation meeting with one of our friendly sales team members.

 What ROI can I expect from PowerDMS?